Perturbations of Fefferman spaces over CR three-manifolds: CR geometry

-Once a solution to \eqref{eq:exactWW} is known for some gauge, it is easy to produce more by using CR densities of weight $(1,0)$ as `raising' or `lowering' operators: \begin{lem} Suppose that $(\mc{M},H,J)$ admits a CR density $\tau$ of weight $(w,0)$ for some $w \in Z$.
-Then any solution $s$ of weight $(1,w')$ to \eqref{eq:exactWW} for some $w' \in Z$ gives rise to a solution $\sigma=s \ol{\tau}^{-1}$ of weight $(1,w'-w)$ to \eqref{eq:exactWW}. \end{lem}
+Once a solution to \eqref{eq:exactWW} is known for some gauge, it is easy to produce more by using CR densities of weight $(1,0)$ as `raising' or `lowering' operators: \begin{lem} Suppose that $(\mc{M},H,J)$ admits a nowhere vanishing CR density $\tau$ of weight $(w,0)$ for some $w \in \Z$.
+Then any solution $s$ of weight $(1,w')$ to \eqref{eq:exactWW} for some $w' \in \Z$ gives rise to a solution $\sigma=s \ol{\tau}^{-1}$ of weight $(1,w'-w)$ to \eqref{eq:exactWW}. \end{lem}

-It thus follows from Lemmata \ref{lem:lowering} and \ref{lem:dbar_densities} that for realisable $(\mc{M},H,J)$, densities of weight $(1,0)$ that satisfies \eqref{eq:exactWW} exists in plentiful.
+It thus follows from Lemmata \ref{lem:lowering} and \ref{lem:dbar_densities} that for realisable $(\mc{M},H,J)$, densities of weight $(1,0)$ that satisfy \eqref{eq:exactWW} exist in plentiful supply.
 We note that the geometric interpretation of a solution to \eqref{eq:exactWW} crucially depends on the weight of the density since in general only weight $(1,1)$ implies realisability.
-However, Jacobowitz's Theorem \ref{thm:Jacobowitz} already hints at a way to remedy this issue. \begin{thm} Locally, a contact CR manifold $(\mc{M},H,J)$ is realisable if and only if it admits two densities $\sigma$ and $\tau$ of weight $(1,0)$ that satisfy
+However, Jacobowitz's Theorem \ref{thm:Jacobowitz} already hints at a way to remedy this issue. \begin{thm} Locally, a contact CR manifold $(\mc{M},H,J)$ is realisable if and only if it admits two nowhere vanishing densities $\sigma$ and $\tau$ of weight $(1,0)$ that satisfy

 respectively. \end{thm}